 To find those “bad customers”, scan through your company’s negative reviews, and try reaching out to those customers.
 They might even be grateful to know you’ve responded to their negative review and that you’re working hard on improving your products for them.

 If all else fails, you might even want to consider incentives for opinions.
-Just like with a focus group, people always respond to an exchange of money for time.
-You can offer discounts to your shop, but nothing speaks to people like cold, hard cash (or even better, Amazon gift cards).
+Just like with a focus group, people always respond to an exchange of money (or discounts) for their time.

 Now you know who to ask, so let’s talk about what to ask them.
 The questions you can ask them can be split up into the following categories: